pacha/cels/README.md

 ## Using Cels as a Python library

 You can use Cels programmatically from your Python code.
-It supplies two basic
+It provides two basic
 functions: `patch_document` and `patch_dictionary`.

 ### patch_document